BMCARDONA/bmcardona.github.io/_posts/2023-06-12-neural-network-structure.md

 img: assets/img/neural_network.jpeg
 ---

-In order to keep track of the many different ways one can code a regression/classification algorithm using TensorFlow and Keras, I thought I would create a high-level cheatsheet containing several coding examples.
+In order to keep track of the many different ways one can train a regression/classification algorithm using TensorFlow and Keras, I thought I would create a high-level cheatsheet containing several coding examples.

 ## Multiclass Classification